- How We Help

 "Personal data" and "personal information" under EU-U.S. Privacy Shield and Swiss-U.S. Privacy Shield are defined as data about an identified or identifiable individual that are within the scope of the Directive, received by an organization in the United States from the European Union, and recorded in any form.

-In order to provide effective global mobility services, Aires collects a certain amount of information.
+To provide effective global mobility services, Aires collects a certain amount of information.
 Aires acknowledges that its right to use and disclose certain non-public personal information may be limited by the Gramm-Leach-Bliley Act of 1999 (Public Law 160-102, 113 Stat.1138) (the "GLB Act") and its implementing regulations and other federal and state laws and regulations regarding privacy and the confidentiality of customer records.

 "Nonpublic personal information" under the GLB Act is any personally identifiable financial information that is not otherwise publicly available and which is collected in the course of providing a financial service (referred to in this policy as "Personal Information").
 Some of the services offered by Aires may be considered financial services.